Bluebonnets - The State Flower of Texas

 Harvesting The Seeds

 We let our plants go to seed each year in order to harvest some of them.
 Last year we collected over a hundred seeds and spread them on a different part of the yard.
 We will see what we get in the spring.
-It is an organic practice to harvest your own seeds, plus this enabled me to give some away so people could start their own bluebonnet garden in their yard.
+It game me pleasure to give some seeds away and I brought some to our local library as they have a seed library in place.

 Bluebonnet Reproduction CycleClick thumbnail to view full-size